bkorrowNW/CitrixLauncher-Public/README.md

 # CitrixLauncher-Public
+By: Brian Korrow
-Launches Workspace App.
-Can be used like Windows startup
+Launches Workspace App at extension startup.
+Can be used like Windows startup folder.

+This version waits for the install event to occur before launching Workspace App.